Frequently Asked Questions

 ESS has a number of evaluation support accounts with funders which allow some funded organisations to get free support.
-Otherwise unfortunately we don't have the resources to meet with you for free.
-We can sometimes give some focussed support by phone or email and our evaluation support guides and other resources can help you get started.
+Otherwise unfortunately we don't have the resources to offer free workshops or tailored support for free.
+However we can sometimes give some free focussed support by phone or email.
+Also our evaluation support guides and other resources are free and can help you get started.
 Here are a few:

 You can also view other useful resources in the Resources & Publications section of this site.

-Do I have to do all your workshops or can I pick and chose?
+Do I have to do all your workshops or can I pick and choose?

-Our Let's Evaluate! workshops follow a sequence and many projects benefit from doing all of the 'starter' workshops.
-But you can pick and chose the best workshop for you.
+Our three Let's Evaluate! workshops follow a sequence and many projects benefit from doing all of these 'starter' workshops.
+But you can pick and choose the best workshop for you.
 However participants should either attend Getting started: Outcomes and Indicators before attending any other workshop OR have a good understanding of outcomes.
 You might find it helpful to complete the Weaver’s Triangle before coming on any of our courses.